 What to Look for in a Robot Mop

-Mop/vacuum combos, also known as hybrid vacuums, both mop and vacuum.
+Mop-vacuum combos, also known as hybrid vacuums, both mop and vacuum.
 It can be quite convenient and save space to have one appliance that can mop your floors and also vacuum your floors and carpet.
 Typically, half of the appliance has vacuuming capabilities, and the other half is equipped with a mopping pad.
 One standout example of this dual functionality from our testing is our pick for Best Overall, the ECOVACS Deebot N8 Pro+ Robot Vacuum and Mop.
 This combo model easily performed both functions, sweeping up hair and mopping spills while leaving minimal residue.

-Battery life is important, especially if you have a large home.
-It’s time consuming if the robot mop has to keep stopping to recharge (which can take hours).
-If you have a lot of hardwood or tile floors to clean, look for a vacuum that can go for at least two hours, if not more.
+A long battery life is important, especially if you have a large home.
+It’s time-consuming if your robot mop has to keep stopping to recharge (which can take hours).
+If you have a lot of hardwood or tile floors to clean, look for a robot mop that can run for at least two hours, if not more.
 Some models, such as the Yeedi Vac Station Robot Vacuum and Mop, can run for over three hours, making them ideal for large homes.

-Multi-room mapping helps you create a floor plan for each of your rooms.
+Multi-room smart mapping helps you create a floor plan for each of your rooms.
 All of our hybrid vacuum recommendations, including our Best for Pet Owners choice, the eufy RoboVac X8 Hybrid Robot Vacuum and Mop, which offered seamless setup and straightforward mapping in our testing, and our Best Splurge pick, the ECOVACS Deebot T10+ Robot Vacuum and Mop, incorporate this technology.
 This mapping feature is important because it provides a consistently efficient blueprint for the robot.
 For instance, if your kitchen has laminate flooring, but your living room is fully carpeted, the robot mop knows to travel to your kitchen to begin its cleaning while avoiding the living room.
-If you choose a robot mop without this function, it may take longer to clean every room as it zig-zags its way around the floor.
+If you choose a robot mop without this function, it may take longer to clean every room as it zigzags its way around the floor.

 Why Trust The Spruce?